d-barrow/Raspberry-Pi-ssh-Live-Temperature-Monitor--with-Max-Tracking-/readme.md

 # Raspberry Pi Live Temperature Monitor (with Max Tracking)

 This script provides a live, color-coded temperature dashboard to watch your Raspberry Pi from the comfort of your terminal.

+- Adjust the SSH login (`pi@raspberrypi.local`) and
-You can modify the `sleep` interval (currently 5 seconds) and adjust the SSH login (`pi@raspberrypi.local`) as needed.
+- Modify the `sleep` interval (currently 5 seconds) as needed.t

 <img src="Raspberry%20Pi%20Live%20Temperature%20Monitor%20(with%20Max%20Tracking).webp" alt="Screenshot" width="30%"/>

 ## Features

-- **Live monitoring** of SoC and all thermal zones
-- **Color-coded output** for easy status recognition (green/yellow/red)
+- **No SD card wear** — no files created
+- **Terminal-friendly** — run directly from your terminal
 - **Tracks maximum temperature** reached for each sensor (with timestamp)
-- **No SD card wear** — runs entirely in RAM, no files created
-- **SSH-friendly** — can be run directly from your Mac terminal

 ## Usage

-From your terminal, run:
+Drop this into your terminal, and hit enter:

 ```
 cat << 'MON' | ssh pi@raspberrypi.local bash